-Classification of Seabed Type by QTC View
+Classification of Seabed Type by OTC VIEW

-The QTC View trackplot of the study area (Fig. 3) matched the expectations from the submersible observations very well in the low particle size end (mud/silt - cobble).
-Coarser substrate types - rock, boulder and bedrock - were distinguishable from finer substrates, but not from one another using the calibration sites in the study area.
-In large part, this was due to the large degree of "contamination" among these substrate types at the large end of the particle size spectrum were not of sufficient area to be used as calibration sites.
-However, we have since found, that these signals can be postprocessed to extract such information if required.
-For this study, such a procedure was not necessary.
+The QTC VIEW trackplot of the study area (Fig. 4) matched the expectations from the submersible observations very well in the low particle size end (mud/silt - cobble).
+Coarser substrate types - rock, boulder and bedrock - were distinguishable from finer substrates, but not from one another using the calibration sites in our study area.
+In large part, this was due to the large degree of "contamination" among these substrate types throughout the study area.
+"Pure" substrate types at the large end of the particle size spectrum were not of sufficient area to be used as calibration sites.
+However, we have since found, that these signals can be post-processed to extract such information if required.
+For this study, such a procedure was not necessay.
 We also found that we could discriminate macroalgae "signatures" from the return echo signals.
 This degree of discrimination was not anticipated prior to our work in October.